 |Size||up to 2 inches (5 cm)|

-Ghost shrimps are incredibly simple to take care of and they can survive at any tank conditions.
+They are incredibly simple to take care of and they can survive at any tank conditions.
 This is one of the few creatures which not only feels good, but also breeds in a small tank.
 Of course, it’s better to keep them in a large tank, where they can create their own population, especially in a thickly planted tank.

 The main thing you have to keep in mind is that juveniles are very small and they easily get sucked in with the flow of the water filter, therefore it’s better not to use an external one.
 An internal sponge filter without a case will be a perfect solution here.

-Though if you have a lot of fishes in the tank or if you have a large tank you can use an external filter, since in a large tank the chances that small Glass shrimps get into the water filter are sufficiently lower.
+Though if you have a lot of fishes in the tank or if you have a large tank you can use an external filter, since in a large tank the chances that small shrimps get into the water filter are sufficiently lower.

 Nitrites and ammonia level should be at zero level, since ghost shrimp is very sensitive to nitrites and ammonia content in the water.
 As for the nitrates level – it should be as low as possible.
 Frequent water replacement and presence of tank plants can help to support low nitrates level in the tank water.
 Weekly water renew should be at least 30%.